ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ![](../media/RPI_Zero_2_with_heatsink.jpg)

-This small board [combines 512MB DRAM with the BCM2837 die known from RPi 3B](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/processors/rp3a0.adoc).
+This small board [combines 512MB LPDDR2 RAM with the BCM2837 die known from RPi 3B](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/processors/rp3a0.adoc) as SiP (system-in-package).
 It is the much more powerful successor to RPi Zero W and replaces a single ARM11 core with a quad core Cortex-A53 clocking by default between 600 MHz and 1000 MHz.
 Wireless capabilities remain almost the same compared to Zero W (minor BT revision update) and the chip is from the same family as before (Broadcom, then Cypress, now Synaptics) which is good news since RPi Trading Ltd. unlike almost all the other SBC makers out there [fix wireless security flaws by pushing new firmware BLOBs to their distribution](https://github.com/armbian/build/issues/1812#issuecomment-607643584).

 Board dimensions and connector placement is the same except location of most pogo pins on the backside.
 For pictures visit [Jeff Geerling](https://www.jeffgeerling.com/blog/2021/look-inside-raspberry-pi-zero-2-w-and-rp3a0-au) (but please ignore benchmark numbers, procedures and recommendations there).
 For a good comparison between both boards see [CNX-Software](https://www.cnx-software.com/2021/10/28/raspberry-pi-zero-2-w-and-zero-w-features-comparison/) (but please ignore the "2.5A power requirement" there).